 -

-Conservation: the makrouts can be stored for one to two weeks, at room temperature, in an airtight box.
+Storage: Makrouts can be stored for one to two weeks at room temperature in an airtight container.